-Mayor says police body camera program to be funded
+Police body camera program will be funded, Mayor Walsh says

-BOSTON (AP) — Mayor Martin Walsh says he has allotted $2 million in the city’s 2019 budget to fund a controversial police body camera program.
+BOSTON (AP) — A controversial body camera program has been allotted $2 million in funding in Boston’s 2019 budget.

-The Boston Globe reports the mayor said the city may start the body camera program in stages once more can be learned from Northeastern University’s study on the city’s one-year pilot program in June.
+The Boston Globe reports Mayor Marty Walsh said the city may start the body camera program in stages once more can be learned from Northeastern University’s study on the city.
+The results come in June.

-The proposed funding is part of Walsh’s budget, which will be filed this week for review by the city council.
+The proposed funding is part of the Democrat’s budget, which will be filed this week for review by the city council.

 A preliminary review of the pilot program found that body camera-wearing officers were less likely to have complaints of wrongdoing filed against them.